mitchellh/zig-js/README.md

 doesn't help for JS calling into Zig.
 This is more akin to Go's `syscall/js` package and not like Rust's `wasm-bindgen`.

-Note: the main branch of this repository attempts to remain compatible with the latest nightly release of Zig, and therefore may not be compatible with official Zig releases.

 ## Example

 ```zig